-- If you have difficulty advancing the diet, go back to the previous week's diet consistency. - Call the surgeon's office if you have experienced difficulty swallowing, pain, fever, or vomiting. - Do not use a straw with liquids. - Avoid sweetened, carbonated, and caffeinated beverages. - When you start to add solid food, chew slowly and thoroughly. - Avoid fried food, sweets, candy, etc. - Consume protein at each meal. - Take your chewable multivitamins and calcium supplements daily. - Call your Dietitian during your first week home from the hospital to set your 3-week follow-up appointment.
+- If you have difficulty advancing the diet, go back to the previous week's diet consistency. - Call the surgeon's office if you have experienced difficulty swallowing, pain, fever, or vomiting. - Do not use a straw with liquids. - Do not consume any fluids with sugar or calories ever again. - Avoid caffeinated beverages and carbonated beverages for 2 weeks after surgery. - When you start to add solid food, chew slowly and thoroughly. - Do not eat fried food, sweets, candy, etc. ever again. - Consume protein at each meal. - Take your chewable multivitamins, calcium and iron supplements daily. - Be sure to schedule a 3-week follow-up appointment with your dietitian once you have a surgery date.

 Dieter Pohl, M.D., F.A.C.S.
-Aaron Bloomenthal, M.D., F.A.C.S., and Daniel Christian, M.D., F.A.C.S.
-41 Sanderson Road, Suite 207 Smithfield, RI 02917

-Telephone: (401) 521-6310 Fax: (401) 861-9596
+Aaron Bloomenthal, M.D., F.A.C.S., Daniel Christian, M.D., F.A.C.S.
+41 Sanderson Road, Suite 207 Smithfield, RI 02917 Telephone: (401) 521-6310